MewPurPur/GodSVG/README.md

 Simply check out [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases) and download the version you want.

-Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/).
+Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) if you haven't yet.
 I don't have the time or money to deal with Apple's gatekeeping.

 Link to the web build: https://mewpurpur.github.io/GodSVG/web-build